kolkhis/prolug-coursework/book/bash.md

 ### Error Handling with Custom Functions
 When writing functions, use the `return` keyword for handling errors.
+Any non-zero return code between 1 and 256 can be used to indicate a failed function.
 ```bash
 download-file() {
     if ! curl -O https://example.com/somefile.txt; then